Installing a Hot-Tub

 The first thought that pops into mind is what type of tub to buy: a hot tub?
 A spa?

-This train of thought is usually followed by the question, “What’s the difference between the three?”
+This train of thought is usually followed by the question, “What’s the difference between the two?”

 The terms are used interchangeably quite often.
 So much so that people often mistake a spa and hot tub.